CGI-TextAI/web-crawler/README.md

 Crawler(urls=['https://www.example.com']).run()
 ```

-The results will be saved in a file named <b>'webpages.csv'</b>.
-Each line of the file contains a visited URL and the extracted text from that URL.
+The results will be saved into multiple text files named after each webpage scrapped.
+Each line of the file contains the extracted text from that URL.

 ## Logging